-ICs are at the heart of the rapid developments in mobile telecommunications, multi-media and internet, and in numerous other applications.
-IC design is of large industrial importance, which is even more true for analog circuit design, in which the European electronics industry has a leading position.
+Integrated circuits are at the heart of the rapid developments in mobile telecommunications, multi-media and internet, and in numerous other applications.

 In the Integrated Circuit Design group (ICD-group) we do research on analog and mixed-signal circuits for integrated transceivers in CMOS technology.
 This includes transmitters and receivers for wireless and wireline communication systems.
 We develop clever IC design techniques to realize portable, fast and energy efficient communication systems.
 Current projects are in the field of frequency synthesisers, radio frontends, RF beamforming and cognitive radio.

 We think the combination of fundamental research and close cooperation with industry provides the best prerequisite to tackle these exciting challenges in high-frequency analog and mixed-signal circuit design.

 - 26GHz satellite receiver front end in 22nm FDSOI